14 Best B2B Cold Email Templates for Better Sales Engagement

 Hi [First Name],

-I’ve been following [Prospect’s Company Name] and am impressed by your recent accomplishments, especially [specific achievement].
+I’ve been following [Prospect’s Company] and am impressed by your recent accomplishments, especially [specific achievement].

 I’d love to explore how [Your Product] can further support your efforts in [specific area].
 Are you open to a quick chat?